-High availability provides a continuous user experience with no apparent downtime. is correct
+High availability provides a continuous user experience with no apparent downtime. is correct.

 Geo-distribution provides a continuous user experience with no apparent downtime. is incorrect.
 While geo-distribution is an important strategy for improving availability and performance by placing resources closer to users, it alone does not guarantee continuous user experience with no apparent downtime.
 Geo-distribution is often used as part of a high availability or disaster recovery strategy, but it's the overall high availability design that ensures continuous operation.